51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 18. Phone charger

-Over the years my work bag itself has gotten lighter and I no longer carry the same items that I did as a new nurse.
+Over the years my work bag has become lighter, I no longer carry the same items like first aid kits and alcohol wipes, that I did as a new nurse.
 I do still carry my lunch bag and water bottle in addition to the nursing essentials listed.

 What are nurse essentials?

 Nurse essentials are the necessary items that every nurse should have to do their job safely and efficiently.
-Nurse essentials are also items that can be used off the clock to enhance a nurse’s health and work-life balance.
+Your must haves are also items that can be used off the clock to enhance a nurse’s health and work-life balance.

 Beyond supplies and tools, you can use nurse essentials to make self-care, knowledge, and time management a priority.